Ready to see what radically personal customer service looks like? Sign up for a free demo with Gladly today.

 To find your customer effort score, find the average across all responses.
 The higher the score, the better.

-Having a proactive customer effort score strategy will ensure you’re always on top of your CES strategy and your customers’ experiences.
+Having a proactive approach to gathering CES data will ensure you’re always on top of your customers’ experiences.
+Use these proactive customer service strategies to power your CX roadmap.

 How to improve customer effort score

-If you’re concerned about your customer effort score strategy, there are a few ways and approaches that you can implement to help improve your score.
+If you’re concerned about your customer effort score, there are a few tactics that you can implement to help improve your score.

-- Structured, omnichannel support – Structured omnichannel support, like you’ll find through Gladly, makes customer service interactions easier by providing your agents with lifelong conversations and context within your platform.
+When your brand provides consistent customer support across all channels — like you’ll find through Gladly — makes customer service interactions easier.
+Conversation-based CX tooling gives agents access to lifelong conversations and context within your platform, rather than an unending stream of tickets to work through.
 That means customers don’t have to waste time and effort explaining their issue as they switch between various channels and agents.

 The central concept is pretty clear across all these solutions – find ways to streamline your various service and purchasing processes, make it easy for customers to find the right solutions to their questions, and make sure your website is sleek and navigable.